KristupasJon/Microplastics-segmentation-classification-UNET-VGG16-LR/README.md

 - Applied KMeans clustering (k=3) to group similar microplastic features
 - Assigned pseudolabels based on dominant patterns in each cluster
 - This approach automatically categorized microplastics into three classes: oval, string, and other
+- Only a small CSV file with limited manual labels was used for validation, proving that extensive manual labeling by scientists is unnecessary for effective results

 #### **2. Data Augmentation for Small Dataset**
 To address the limited dataset size, I implemented several augmentation techniques: